 Account deletion in nouz is deliberate — the two-stage flow protects you against accidental deletion while genuinely respecting your right to leave.
 The 30-day grace period is generous enough to recover from a regret, short enough that we're not holding your data indefinitely.

-01 How to delete
+01 How do I delete my account?

 - 1Open Settings → Account